 As mentioned previously, two optional pH sensors are available for use with the Q46H system, one battery powered and one without an internal preamp.
-The pH sensors may be used to provide for continuous monitoring of both combined chlorine and pH.
+The pH sensors may be used for continuous monitoring of both chlorine dioxide and pH.
 Both sensors are shipped with a protective rubber boot containing a small amount of salt solution to keep the glass elements in good condition and ready for use.